Ivy-Apps/ivy-wallet/docs/guidelines/Architecture.md

 ### Domain Mapper classes (optional)

 A classes responsible for transforming and validating raw models (e.g. DTOs, entities) to domain ones.
-The validations can fail so mappers usually return `Either<Error, DomainModel>`.
+These validations can fail so mappers usually return `Either<Error, DomainModel>`.

 ### Repository

 Combines one or many data sources to implement [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and provide validated domain data.
+Repository functions must be **main-safe** (not blocking the main UI thread) or simply said they must move work on a background thread (e.g. `withContext(Disparchers.IO)`)

-## Domain Layer
+## Domain Layer (optional)

 ### UseCases